johanndiep/bachelor-thesis/README.md

 ## Authors

-* Johann Diep (BSc Student Mechanical Engineering, ETH Zurich, jdiep@student.ethz.ch)
+* Johann Diep (BSc Student Mechanical Engineering, ETH Zurich, johanndiep@gmail.com)
 * In the context of the "Scubo" focusproject.